peka01/spi-kb-content/articles/skatt-bokslut-general-bilagan-skattemassiga-avskrivningar-pa-maskiner-och-inventarier.en.md

     4. Fyll i eventuella **Anskaffningar** som gjorts under räkenskapsåret.

-    5. Om tillgångar har sålts eller utrangerats anger du detta i fältet för **Försäljningar/utrangeringar**.
+    5. Ange eventuella sålda eller utrangerade tillgångar i fältet för **Försäljningar/utrangeringar**.

-    6. Plattformen beräknar nu automatiskt det lägsta tillåtna bokförda värdet enligt både huvudregeln och kompletteringsregeln.
+    6. Granska de automatiska beräkningarna för lägsta tillåtna bokförda värde enligt huvudregeln och kompletteringsregeln.

     7. Välj det alternativ som är mest fördelaktigt för företaget och klicka på **Spara** för att uppdatera ditt bokslut.

-    ## Bra att veta
+    ## Tips

-    *   **Huvudregeln:** Innebär att du får göra avskrivningar med 30 % på det skattemässiga värdet.

-    *   **Kompletteringsregeln:** Ger dig möjlighet att skriva av inventarierna linjärt över fem år (20 % per år).

-    *   Bilagan hjälper dig att automatiskt hålla koll på eventuella överavskrivningar som behöver justeras i bokföringen.
+    > Huvudregeln innebär att du får göra avskrivningar med 30 % på det skattemässiga värdet, medan kompletteringsregeln låter dig skriva av inventarier linjärt med 20 % per år.
+Bilagan identifierar automatiskt eventuella överavskrivningar som behöver justeras i din bokföring för att spara tid vid bokslutsarbetet.

-    ## Relaterade artiklar
+    ## Mer information

-    *   Hantera anläggningstillgångar i Spiris
+    - Hantera anläggningstillgångar i Spiris

-    *   Skapa årsavslut steg för steg
+    - Skapa årsavslut steg för steg

-    *   Översikt av bilagor i
+    - Översikt av bilagor i bokslutsmodulen **{{resource:TaxCalculations_Txt_RefKey_TAXRESIDUALVALUEMACHINEINVENTORY}}**
-    bokslutsmodulen**{{resource:TaxCalculations_Txt_RefKey_TAXRESIDUALVALUEMACHINEINVENTORY}}**
+languageUpdatedAt:
+  sv: '2025-12-18T15:13:04.266Z'
+  en: '2025-12-18T15:13:04.266Z'
 metadata:
-  productId: Skatt & Bokslut
-  area2: ''
   tags:
     - update
     - general
+  guidelineVersions:
+    tone_voice: 1
+    writing_guide: 7
+    constitution: 1
+  area2: ''
+  targetAudience: []
+  productId: Skatt & Bokslut
+  solution: Skatt & Bokslut
   area1: general
-  solution: Skatt & Bokslut
-  targetAudience: []
 ---
-# Tax depreciation on machinery and equipment
+# Manage tax depreciation on machinery and equipment

-## Overview
-In Spiri's financial platform, it is easy to manage the company's fixed assets.
-The schedule ****{{resource:TaxCalculationSE_legend_TaxResidualValueMachineInventory}}**** helps you calculate the year's tax depreciation and ensure that your year-end accounts comply with current tax regulations.This update makes it easier to get a clear overview of acquisitions, sales, and the total depreciation room directly in your workflow.
+In Spiri's financial platform, you use the appendix **{{resource:TaxCalculationSE_legend_TaxResidualValueMachineInventory}}** to calculate the year's tax depreciation.
+The function helps you ensure that your year-end closing complies with current tax regulations and provides a clear overview of acquisitions and sales.
+By using the appendix, the calculation of your total depreciation capacity is automated.

-## How to do it
+## How to
-Follow these steps to work with the appendix in your year-end closing:

 1. Navigate to the **Appendices** view in your year-end closing view.
 2. Search for or select the appendix **Tax depreciation on machinery and equipment** in the list.
-3. Check that the **Opening book value** matches the previous year's closing.
+3. Check that the **Opening carrying amount** matches the previous year's closing.
 4. Fill in any **Acquisitions** made during the financial year.
-5. If assets have been sold or disposed of, enter this in the field for **Sales/disposals**.
+5. Enter any sold or scrapped assets in the field for **Sales/disposals**.
-6. The platform now automatically calculates the lowest permitted book value according to both the main rule and the supplementary rule.
+6. Review the automatic calculations for the minimum permitted carrying amount according to the main rule and the alternative rule.
-7. Choose the option that is most advantageous for the company and click **Save** to update your year-end closing.
+7. Select the option that is most advantageous for the company and click **Save** to update your year-end accounts.

-## Good to know
+## Tips
-*   **The main rule:** Means that you can depreciate by 30% of the tax value.
-*   **The supplementary rule:** Gives you the opportunity to depreciate equipment linearly over five years (20% per year).
-*   The appendix helps you automatically keep track of any excess depreciation that needs to be adjusted in the accounting.
+> The main rule means that you can apply depreciation of 30% on the tax value, while the supplementary rule allows you to depreciate equipment linearly at 20% per year.
+The schedule automatically identifies any excess depreciation that needs to be adjusted in your accounting to save time during the year-end closing process.

-## Related articles
+## More information
-*   Manage fixed assets in Spiris
+- Manage fixed assets in Spiris
-*   Create year-end closing step-by-step
+- Create year-end closing step by step
-*   Overview of attachments in the year-end closing module**{{resource:TaxCalculations_Txt_RefKey_TAXRESIDUALVALUEMACHINEINVENTORY}}**
+- Overview of attachments in the year-end closing module **{{resource:TaxCalculations_Txt_RefKey_TAXRESIDUALVALUEMACHINEINVENTORY}}**